High-density quantum sensing with dissipative first order transitions

 Building on the tremendous progress in controlling individual \cite{Jelezko2004,Childress2006, Dutt2007,Taylor2008,Neumann2008,Maurer2012,Bar-Gill2013,Romach2015} and interacting \cite{Zhu2011,Dolde2013,Choi2016} NV centers, combined with the first studies investigating many-body effects \cite{Yao2011,Weimer2012,Kessler2012,Weimer2013,Cai2013a,Albrecht2014,Choi2016a}, we consider large ensembles of microwave-driven NV centers interacting via the magnetic dipole interaction.
 As an important ingredient, we also incorporate optical pumping of the NV centers towards the $m_s =0$ spin state, see Fig.~\ref{fig:setup}.
-Such driven-dissipative spin systems are closely related to dissipative Ising models studied in Rydberg gases \cite{Lee2011,Marcuzzi2014}, which exhibit a dissipative first order transition at a critical strength of the driving field \cite{Weimer2015,Weimer2015a,Kshetrimayum2016}.
+Such driven-dissipative spin systems are closely related to dissipative Ising models studied in Rydberg gases \cite{Lee2011,Marcuzzi2014}, which exhibit a dissipative first order liquid-gas transition at a critical strength of the driving field \cite{Weimer2015,Weimer2015a,Kshetrimayum2016}, with the first order transition line ending in a critical point belonging to the Ising universality class \cite{Marcuzzi2014}.
 Crucially, the susceptibility of the system diverges with the number of spins at the transition point, showing a dramatic response of the system that can be used for quantum sensing \cite{Gammelmark2011}.
 A key advantage of turning to the steady state of a driven-dissipative system is that all additional imperfections, such as disorder or decoherence, can be integrated into the sensing process, meaning they only shift the position of the transition without affecting its usefulness for quantum sensing applications.